 "2015, Teaching Professional Communication in a Global Context: Using a Three-Phase Approach of Theory Exploration, Self-Assessment, and Virtual Simulation", (with Kelly Grant, Timo Lainema, Jeffrey Younger), Journal of Rhetoric, Professional Communication, and Globalization, August 2015, 2015.

-"2014, Cultural Intelligence and the Globally Mindful MBA Student", Journal of Teaching in International Business, 2014.
+"2014, Developing Cultural Intelligence for Global Leadership through Mindfulness", Journal of Teaching in International Business, 2014.

 "2011, Designing and Developing Questionnaires for Translation", IEEE Transactions on Professional Communication, 54, 2011.